-Since the change in average bills is over 11%, we have taken steps to ensure that our approach is balanced between different customer groups.
-Although the average increase is around £4 per month we think Hafren Dyfrdwy will still have the lowest combined bills in the country because inflation will also impact on the prices charged by other companies.
+Although the average increase is around £6 per month we think Hafren Dyfrdwy will still have one of the lowest combined bills in the country because inflation will also impact on the prices charged by other companies.
+All companies are expecting bills to rise by more than the rate of inflation over the next five years to pay for improvements in service.